-Where a Section 151 Officer or Monitoring Officer or their deputies cease carrying out these statutory roles, then the supplements paid will be ended by giving three months notice.
+Where a Section 151 Officer or Monitoring Officer or their deputies cease carrying out these statutory roles, or a supplement is no longer considered appropriate at that level of role, then the supplements paid will be ended by giving three months' notice.
 Consideration will be given to waive this notice period at the request of the individual.